Quirky singer from New York gives a preview of her upcoming album.

-Becca Stevens was raised in North Carolina and her singing and playing still carries traces of the regional Appalachian folk music, where she accompanies herself on ukulele and lute.
-In New York she was schooled in jazz and she developed her own style, taking cue from her hero Joni Mitchell.
-Famous colleagues are in awe of her: Esperanza Spalding, Kurt Elling and José James praise her for her vocal control and her original sound.
-Becca previously collaborated with Ambrose Akinmusire and is a member of the vocal trio Tillery with Gretchen Parlato and Rebecca Martin.
+Becca Stevens grew up in North Carolina and her way of singing and playing bears traces of the regional folk music of the Appalachians, often accompanying herself on ukulele and lute.
+In New York she was trained in jazz and developed her own style.
+Famous colleagues love her: Esperanza Spalding, Kurt Elling and José James praise her for her voice control and her idiosyncrasy.
+Becca has previously worked with David Crosby and Ambrose Akinmusire, and is a member of the singing trio Tillery with Gretchen Parlato and Rebecca Martin.

 Jamie Peet & Niels Broos + special guest Otis Sandsjö (ADE)